ldeso/klima.leodesouza.net/src/carbon-classes.md

 </div>

-In order to price carbon classes accurately with this market cap, kVCM allocations have to be set as follows:
+In order to price carbon classes accurately with this market cap, kVCM allocations would have to be set as follows:

 ```js
 const allocatedCarbonClasses = [];